 Chloe grew up in Perth, Australia, and moved to the UK in 2019.
 She trained and worked as a lawyer but always found ways to bring her passion for food and inclusion into the office.
 In 2021 she started volunteering at Migrateful and decided she never wanted to leave.
 Chloe joined Migrateful because she wants to learn from and support the amazing people that are our chefs.
 She loves seeing how food brings people together, not to mention the fact that she has eaten some of the best meals of her life in the cookery classes!

 The Operations Team

 Tamara was brought up in Turkey, has a background in events management, international development and experience volunteering in a humanitarian innovation social enterprise.
-At Migrateful, Tamara manages our public class bookings.
+At Migrateful, Tamara manages our corporate operations.
 Tamara is passionate about cooking and its potential to bring people together and create much-needed cultural exchanges and connections for a more integrated society.